 With its five points, the pentacle is also imbued with beliefs relating to the number five.
 The number five is regarded as a mystical human number.
 Humans have five fingers and toes at the end of each extremity and five senses.
 The pentacle is also sometimes overlaid with a human body over the star with the head and each limb corresponding to each point.

 When worn, the pentacle can symbolize protection for a traveler and connection to the elements.
 The pentacle was also traditionally placed over the doorway to protect pagan homes from evil spirits.

 The Horned God symbol is mainly used in modern Paganism and Wiccanism as a symbol of fertility.
-However, modern Wiccanism that is influenced by feminist ideologies place more emphasis on the Goddess, so the Horned God symbol is used less.
+However, modern Wiccanism which is influenced by feminist ideologies places more emphasis on the Goddess, so the Horned God symbol is used less.

 Triple Moon Symbol

 The Triple Moon is the symbol associated with the feminine counterpart of the Horned God.
 It consists of a waxing crescent moon, a full moon, and a waning crescent moon.
 The symbol represents three separate feminine unities uniting as one.
 These are: the Maiden, Mother, and Crone, and each is representative of a phase in a woman’s life.

 - The Maiden (new waxing moon) embodies youth, new beginnings, purity, and creation.